Rubiie/Onepiecerpgbr/README.md

-  # One Piece RPG Character Creator
+  # One Piece RPG BR

-  This is a code bundle for One Piece RPG Character Creator.
-The original project is available at https://www.figma.com/design/S3paNcyM7Gy3AsklNLlH7S/One-Piece-RPG-Character-Creator.
+This is a code pack for the One Piece RPG Character Creator and RPG session management.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.